 - Best Website CMS Platform

 In this article, you’ll learn why WordPress reigns supreme for creating some of the best websites around, as well as see a head-to-head comparison between WordPress and other website creation services.
-However, before we get into that, let’s go over some industry terminology.
+Before we get into that, let’s cover some industry terminology.

 What is a website hosting service?